Sigmund Rolat

-Sigmund A. Rolat or Zygmunt Rolat (born July 1, 1930) is a philanthropist, art collector and businessman.
-He is a founding donor of Polin, The Museum of the History of Polish Jews and a key supporter of numerous charitable endeavors.
+Sigmund A. Rolat, born as Zygmunt Rolat, (July 1, 1930 – May 19, 2024) was a Polish-American philanthropist, art collector, and businessman.
+He was a founding donor of Polin, The Museum of the History of Polish Jews and a key supporter of numerous charitable endeavors.

 Early life

-Sigmund A. Rolat (originally Zygmunt Rozenblat) was born on July 1, 1930 in Częstochowa, Poland.
+Sigmund A. Rolat (originally Zygmunt Rozenblat) was born on July 1, 1930, in Częstochowa, Poland.
 His grandfather Abram Rozenblat was the founder of the first Jewish elementary school where all subjects were taught exclusively in Polish.
 Rolat's happy childhood in pre-war Częstochowa left unforgettable memories.
-In numerous memoirs and in interviews given to the media around the world, Rolat always refers to Częstochowa as his "little homeland".
+In numerous memoirs and in interviews given to the media around the world, Rolat always referred to Częstochowa as his "little homeland".

 World War II

 Rolat survived the Holocaust in the Częstochowa Ghetto, in hiding and as a forced laborer in the Hasag Pelcery labor camp.
-His parents and older brother lost their lives during the German occupation of Poland.
+His parents and older brother died during the German occupation of Poland.
 Rolat's father Henryk participated in the uprising in Treblinka.
 His mother Mariane was murdered in the Jewish cemetery and buried in a mass grave there.
 His brother Jerzyk, the youngest member of the Częstochowa Jewish resistance, was executed by the Nazis at the Jewish cemetery along with five older friends in March 1943.
-Rolat's Polish nanny Elka also perished choosing to remain in the ghetto because she did not want to abandon the young Sigmund.
+Rolat's Polish nanny Elka also perished, choosing to remain in the ghetto because she did not want to abandon the young Sigmund.

 After the war

-Rolat was liberated from the Hasag Pelcery camp in January 1945.
+Rolat was liberated from the HASAG-Pelcery camp in January 1945.
 He decided to leave Częstochowa with the pain and grief of losing the entire immediate family, close and distant relatives, friends from the neighborhood, schoolmates and acquaintances.
 He went to France and then moved to Germany where he received his high school diploma.
 In February 1948, Rolat arrived in the United States with just eight dollars in his pocket.
 He graduated from the University of Cincinnati and New York University and eventually built a sizable international finance company.
 Business opportunities in Poland after the fall of communism gave Rolat the chance to reconnect with his birthplace, inspiring him to work towards preserving Poland's rich Jewish history.